Total Knee Replacement

 He had seen many physiotherapists over the years and essentially felt that until recently he was managing his symptoms independently.
 He has no other medical issues other than mild hypertension and he runs a Karate club, training up to 4 times per week.

-Over the preceding year his functional ability had declined having an impact on his daily life and sport.
+Over the preceding year, his functional ability had declined to have an impact on his daily life and sport.
 He wanted to enjoy his recent retirement with his wife and grandchildren.